 7 steps to better sleep in lockdown

-You've downed a chamomile tea, ignored your phone for an hour and mentally shoved your 900th sheep over a gate - but still can't get to sleep.
+So you've downed a chamomile tea and ignored your phone but still can't get to sleep.
 Sound familiar?
 Read on for our guide to getting some Z's during lockdown.

 I have a confinement confession to make; I’ve turned into a full-blown lockdown insomniac.
 Until Corona hit I swear I could fall asleep faster than an Olympic-level narcoleptic, but since lockdown, something strange has happened.
 I have joined a waking army of Z-zombies who are struggling to get to sleep, often lieing awake for hours at a time, thoughts and worries swirling.

 In the past seven weeks the hashtag “can’t sleep” has been trending like crazy, with 2.3m people regularly posting about their inability to nod off.
 It’s the new woke generation – and not in a good way.

 Even in normal times, approximately 30 percent to 35 percent of the population experiences acute, or short-term, insomnia so it’s little wonder that our new, disrupted schedules and anxieties at this time have created the perfect storm of sleep problems.

 We caught up with Kathryn Pinkham, Founder of The Insomnia Clinic and a consultant Sleep Specialist for the NHS for her tips on cracking sleepless nights.

 “Even for the most laid back of us, this is a time when it is difficult not to feel worried about the future,” she says.
 “The pandemic has made many of us feel increasingly stressed and this can often exhibit strongly at night.

 “Social-distancing, relationship woes, irritable kids, financial worries and a change in normal routine can profoundly affect your sleep.